 Freeports are special areas within the UK's borders where different economic regulations apply, including important tax breaks.
 Freeports in England are centred around one or more ports (air, rail or sea), but can extend up to 45km beyond the port(s).
-In England there are eight Freeports and two each in Scotland and Wales.
+In England there are eight Freeports and two each in Scotland and Wales

-- 1. In Northern Ireland, no freeport site has yet been designated. - There is SDLT relief on land purchases within Freeport tax sites in England, where that property is to be used for qualifying commercial activity. - When companies invest in qualifying new plant and machinery, Freeport tax sites provide 100% tax relief in the same tax period that the cost was incurred. - Enhanced Structures and Buildings Allowance (SBA) at 10% p.a. (rather than the normal 3% p.a.) is available for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites. - 5.
-Employers operating in a Freeport tax site will pay 0% employer NIC on the salaries of any new employee working in that Freeport site.
-This 0% rate applies for up to three years per employee on earnings up to £25,000 per annum.
-An employee will be deemed to be working in the Freeport tax site if they spend 60% or more of their working hours in that tax site. - 6.
-Up to 100% relief from business rates on qualifying business premises is available to new and certain existing businesses in Freeport tax sites in England.
-This applies for 5 years from the point at which the beneficiary first receives relief. - Businesses operating within Freeport customs sites receive tariff benefits, including duty deferral while the goods remain on site and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts. - 8.
-Freeport tax reliefs must be claimed by 30 September 2031
+- There is SDLT relief on land purchases within Freeport tax sites in England, where that property is to be used for qualifying commercial activity. - When companies invest in qualifying new plant and machinery, Freeport tax sites provide 100% tax relief in the same tax period that the cost was incurred. - Enhanced Structures and Buildings Allowance (SBA) at 10% p.a. (rather than the normal 3% p.a.) is available for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites. - 4.
+Employers operating in a Freeport tax site will pay no employers' NICs on the salaries of any new employee working in that Freeport site.
+This applies for up to three years per employee on earnings up to £25,000 per annum.
+An employee will be deemed to be working in the Freeport tax site if they spend 60% or more of their working hours in that tax site. - Up to 100% relief from business rates on qualifying business premises is available to new and certain existing businesses in Freeport tax sites in England.
+This applies for 5 years from the point at which the business first receives relief. - Businesses operating within Freeport customs sites receive tariff benefits, including duty deferral while the goods remain on site and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts. - Freeport tax reliefs must be claimed by 30 September 2031 (England) and 30 September 2034 (Scotland and Wales).
+The latter deadline also applies for Investment Zones (see below).